paulschick/spartan-ng-mcp-server/docs/integration/cursor.md

 1. **Open Cursor Chat** (Cmd/Ctrl + L)
 2. **Ask for components**:
    ```
-   "Show me the shadcn/ui button component"
+   "Show me the Spartan NG button component"
-   "Get the dashboard-01 block implementation"
+   "Get the card component implementation"
-   "List all available components"
+   "List all available Spartan NG components"
    ```

 ### Code Generation

 1. **Use Cursor's AI features**:
    ```
-   "Generate a login form using shadcn/ui components"
+   "Generate a login form using Spartan NG components"
-   "Create a dashboard with shadcn/ui blocks"
+   "Create an Angular dashboard with Spartan NG"
-   "Show me how to use the card component"
+   "Show me how to use the dialog component in Angular"
    ```

-### Framework Comparison
+### Angular Development

 ```
-"Compare the button component implementations between React and Svelte"
+"Show me the Angular button component with TypeScript"
-"Show me the Vue version of the card component"
+"Get the card component demo for Angular"
-"Get the React dialog component with TypeScript"
+"Generate an Angular form using Spartan NG components"
 ```

 ## 🔍 Environment Variable Setup